North enjoys ‘outstanding’ tourism year on back of Open at Royal Portrush

 Yet while Tourism NI is upbeat about the industry’s performance during the last 12 month, it appears that it may not have quite matched up to the ambitious targets set by Tourism Ireland, the umbrella agency which markets the island of Ireland overseas as a holiday and business tourism destination.

-Tourism Ireland is one of the “six areas of co-operation” established under the Good Friday Agreement.
+Tourism Ireland is one of the “six areas of co-operation” established under the Belfast Agreement.

 During the year Tourism Ireland had to refute claims by the DUP’s Ian Paisley that “there is a view” that it “really first and foremost has to promote the Republic of Ireland, and that Northern Ireland gets second place in that”.